Japan Travel Books & Shows

 Kurosawa Ran 1985 French Original Film Poster

-Arguably the best director who ever lived, Akira Kurosawa, created such masterpieces as Ran.
-Other famed Japanese classics include Rashomon, Woman in the Dunes, High and Low, Harakiri, and The Seven Samurai.
+Akira Kurosawa, arguably the best director who ever lived, created such stunning masterpieces as Ran.
+Other famed Japanese filmclassics include Rashomon, Woman in the Dunes, High and Low, Harakiri, and The Seven Samurai.
 For children (and adults), Studio Ghibli produces the finest animated films ever made, including the wildly popular Oscar-winning Spirited Away.
-Studio Ghibli, who produced Spirited Away has a park near Tokyo we can arrange to visit for children.
+Studio Ghibli, which produced Spirited Away, has a park near Tokyo we can arrange to visit for children.

 Japan Shows & Documentaries